 starlette = "latest"

-• First, it disables the default JWT auth that are automatically placed on all Cerebrium endpoints.
-This is so that your Gradio interface can be accessible publicly.
+• Disables the default JWT authentication that is automatically placed on all Cerebrium endpoints, making your Gradio interface publicly accessible.

-• Then, it sets the entrypoint for the ASGI server to run through uvicorn
+• Sets the entrypoint for the ASGI server to run through Uvicorn.

-• It sets the hardware configuration for the CPU instance that your application will run on.
+• Configures hardware settings for the CPU instance running your app.

-• Finally, it sets the dependencies that your application needs to run.
-This includes Gradio, FastAPI, Requests, HTTPX, Uvicorn, and Starlette.
+• Specifies required dependencies: Gradio, FastAPI, Requests, HTTPX, Uvicorn, and Starlette.

 Now, let’s set up our main entrypoint file (main.py).
 To start, let’s create our FastAPI application: